This is the main article about dementia care in a clinic (ambulatory setting).

-- If need be, patient will be referred to the doctor for further assessment or sometimes the specialists.
+- If need be, patient will be referred to the doctor or sometimes specialists for further assessment.

 Getting the ball rolling

-As dementia can be quite a complex problem, especially when it happens in a elderly.
-Our doctors will usually take a full medical history, medications, social history and a lot of other interesting information about the patient.
+As dementia can be quite a complex problem, especially when it happens in the elderly, doctors will usually take look at the full medical history, medications, social history and a lot of other information about the patient.

 We will also start the conversation rolling by covering some care planning components:

-- Advanced medical directive (AMD), generally will be signed after we covered the ACP conversation with the patient.
+- Advanced medical directive (AMD).
+Generally will be signed after we have covered the ACP conversation with the patient

-It can take a pretty long time sometimes, and we might have to see the patient over a few sessions.
+It can take a long time sometimes, and we may have to see the patient over a few sessions.